oar-team/batsim/doc/how_it_works.md

 The newly spawned **request reply** process sends a network message to the scheduler, forwarding that j1 has completed.
-The **request reply** process then waits for the scheduler reply, which *stops* the simulation.
+The **request reply** process then waits for the scheduler reply (the simulation is *stopped* as long as the reply has not been received).
-Once the reply from the scheduler has been received, the **request reply** process role is to forward the events to the server at the right moments.
+Once the reply from the scheduler has been received, the **request reply** process role is to forward the events to the server at the right times.
-For this purpose, it sends the events in order, sleeping before an event if it is in the future.
+For this purpose, it sends the events in order, sleeping between events if needed.

 Once all the events have been forwarded, the **request reply** process tells the **server** that it has finished, which will allow the server to spawn another **request reply** process later on.
 Only one **request reply** process can be executing at a given time.
-When the server receives an event which must be sent to the scheduler, it stores it an event queue.
+Whenever the server receives an event which must be sent to the scheduler, it stores it an event queue.
 If the scheduler is ready, the message is sent immediately.
-Otherwise, the message will be sent as soon as possible (directly after receiving a ``SCHED_READY`` event).
+Otherwise, the message will be sent as soon as possible, i.e. as soon as the next ``SCHED_READY`` event is received.